...

 Losing evidence happens.
 Remember, the key is to be diligent and thorough whenever possible.
 Here’s how to navigate accidental loss:

-1. Recovering lost data: Consider data recovery software if digital evidence is lost.
+1. Recovering lost data: If digital evidence is lost, consider data recovery software.
 However, success is only sometimes guaranteed.

 2. Focus on remaining evidence: Document the lost evidence, noting its content and what you remember about it.
 This helps explain the gap in documentation.